tillmanjr/tdjrBackPropagationNeuralNet/README.md

 The purpose is to play with Back Propagation not neural nets.
 As such I have taken a few shortcuts:
 *Vectors*
 in this context Vector refers to a one dimensional value as opposed to a Scalar, a 0 dimensional value.
-Vector = a one dimensional array
+Vector = a one dimensional array of floating point numbers

 *Matrix*
 I have implemented matrices as array[row index][column value] instead of a true matrix.
 In practice this works well since it allows intuitive referencing.

 *Tests*
 There are no formal unit tests in this playground :( The tests emit text which the handler functions sent to stdout.